-... developed by leading organisations that have a specific mandate to support particular vulnerable in order to provide the most appropriate responses. groups including children, youth, older people and (Steering Committee for Humanitarian Response 2010) persons with disabilities, as well as national and Ensuring that it is possible to be done in practice-which international NGOs and networks that are concerned about ensuring humanitarian assistance reaches the means ensuring appropriate program funding, designs, timelines, monitoring and evaluation systems and moremost vulnerable crisis-affected people.
-(Inclusion Charter, no date) would surely be a great example of leadership that acknowledges others might know better.
+... developed by leading organisations that have a specific mandate to support particular vulnerable groups including children, youth, older people and persons with disabilities, as well as national and international NGOs and networks that are concerned about ensuring humanitarian assistance reaches the most vulnerable crisis-affected people.
+(Inclusion Charter, no date)